andreasabel/logic-and-types-meeting-2019/README.md

 - Peter: Universes in type theory (and in Agda), jww Thierry and Marc Bezem and Martin Escardo.
 - Nisse: On the erasure modality `@0`
 - Bahareh: An infinitary treatment of full mu-calculus
-- Robin: On the elementary theory of the 2-category of categories or TBA
 - Andreas: On intrinsic scoping and the sublist category
 - Victor: Unification with heterogeneous equality